Marc MacYoung?

 Muscle

-moving poorly try to compenstate by using muscle.
-If you're big and
+wrong range and moving poorly try to compensate by using muscle.
+If you're

-strong enough it might even seem like you are making a flawed technique
+big and strong enough it might even seem like you are making a flawed

-work ... you're not, you're using muscle.
-Many problems arise from this,
+technique work ... you're not, you&'re using muscle.
+Many problems arise from

 Mushy Movement

-force, the challenge is how not to waste the force you are
+more force, the challenge is how not to waste the force

-already generating.
-Unfortunately, many people -- by not understanding
+you are already generating.
+Unfortunately, many people -- by not

-the significance of their system's movement -- fail at this challenge.
+understanding the significance of their system's movement -- fail at

-Worse, many martial artists -- in trying to solve this problem, by cross
+this challenge.
+Worse, many martial artists -- in trying to solve this

-training -- end up creating more problems.
-Over and above the tendency
+problem, by cross training -- end up creating more problems.
+Over and

-to incorrectly move within their own system, quite often, cross trained
+above the tendency to incorrectly move within their own system, quite

-individuals end up attempting to execute moves from other systems based
+often, cross trained individuals end up attempting to execute moves from

-on their original style's body mechanics.
-This results in additional
+other systems based on their original style's body mechanics.
+This

 body movement.